 Valentine’s Hot Air Balloon

-Maybe you’ve seen a previous posting of mine about a “happy little accident” that I made called The Best Kisses are Chocolate?
+I recently posted about a “happy little accident” that I made called The Best Kisses are Chocolate?

 Well, this Valentine’s Hot Air Balloon is the top part of a cupcake cut file that I cut wrong.
 Since top and bottom sections of the cupcake were cut at different sizes, they wouldn’t fit together properly so instead of throwing out the whole project, I turned the bottom part into a candy bowl and the top part into a Hot Air Balloon.
 Sometimes I am amazed at how my brain thinks of things.